 If your course is part of the program, then you submit for all students.
 If they don’t merit an alert, submit “No Alert (Satisfactory)”.

-The deadline to submit academic alerts for the courses for which they are required, originally September 29, has been extended to Oct.
-6 due to Irma closures.
+The deadline to submit spring academic alerts for the courses for which they are required is February 23.

 Academic Alert Course List, AY 2017-18